A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Introduction

+\begin{itemize} \item[1] \textbf{Bridging RRF theory to practical DSN coverage:} To the best of our knowledge, this is the first work that brings RRF from a predominantly theoretical setting to a practical framework for DSN coverage.
+It is embedded directly within the coverage model to handle location uncertainty and provide deterministic worst-case guarantees.
+This represents a significant conceptual shift from abstract robustness analysis to a practical engineering application involving spatial coverage and sensing.

+\item[2] \textbf{Explicit modeling of sensor location uncertainty:} The proposed framework incorporates uncertainty in sensor locations, rather than assuming perfect placement or modeling only sensing uncertainty.
+By incorporating realistic deployment inaccuracies, it provides a deterministic and practically relevant representation of uncertainty, serving as a complementary alternative to probabilistic approaches when distributional information is limited or uncertain.

+\item[3] \textbf{Unified DSN–RO formulation:} The formulation jointly considers directional sensing, location uncertainty, and robustness.
+This combination is rare and technically non-trivial.
+It optimizes sensor orientations in non-convex, orientation-dependent sensing regions, capturing the inherent complexity of DSNs while ensuring reliable worst-case coverage.

+\item[4] \textbf{Scalable distributed optimization via Voronoi structure:} A Voronoi-based decomposition is combined with a distributed optimization strategy to reduce complexity and enable scalable implementation.
+This provides an efficient and practical approach for coverage enhancement under uncertainty.

+\item[5] \textbf{Comprehensive experimental evaluation:} An iterative refinement strategy is used to improve adaptability across varying configurations.
+Extensive simulations, including parameter studies and comparisons with baseline methods, demonstrate the effectiveness and robustness of the proposed approach. \end{itemize}

-The remainder of the article is structured as follows: Section 2 presents the necessary preliminaries, including the RRF, Voronoi region construction, the sensing model and problem description.
-Section 3 focuses on the RRF for DSNs, forming the basis of our robust optimization approach.
+The remainder of the article is organized as follows: Section 2 presents the necessary preliminaries, including the RRF, Voronoi region construction, the sensing model, and problem description.
+The RRF for DSNs, forming the basis of the RO framework, is developed in Section 3.
 Section 4 outlines the proposed model, detailing its design and objectives.
-Section 5 describes the methodology, encompassing the algorithmic framework and implementation.
+The methodology, encompassing the algorithmic framework and implementation, is described in Section 5.
 Section 6 provides an in-depth experimental analysis to validate the model under various configurations.
-Section 7 concludes with future directions.
+The concluding remarks with future research directions are discussed in Section 7.